22 May 2019

 The winner of the 2018 Overton Poetry Prize has been announced and officially congratulated at an evening decidated to poetry and creative writing.

 Natalie Moores, who graduated with an MA in Creative Writing from Loughborough, was awarded the Prize for her collection of poetry, titled Single Girl Lies Hidden.

 One of the judges, Carol Rowntree-Jones, commented: “The irony of the title is of course that this sequence is the work of a poet who is refusing to hide.
 Moores uses her singular skill with language and poetic structure to deal with a subject that is painful.

 “Reading 'the tears, the wrath and the aftermath' is also painful at times, but it should be.
 The sequence is a brilliant response to personal experience: sadly, it is also poetry that speaks to a shared experience.”

-The poetry pamphlet was debuted at an event which took place in Martin Hall on the University campus.
+The poetry pamphlet was debuted at an event which took place in Martin Hall.

 Natalie read extracts from her poetry, alongside students Hanna Pape and Julie Cheung, who study undergraduate and postgraduate modules in Creative Writing.